Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Nash social welfare and spending restricted equilibrium

+In the rest of the paper we focus on the Nash social welfare (NSW) problem and related spending restricted (SR) equilibria.
+In this section, we provide the necessary definitions.
+For a more detailed introduction and significance of the NSW problem we refer to~\cite{anari2017nash,cole2015approximating,garg2018approximating}.

-\paragraph{The Nash social welfare problem} In the Nash social welfare (NSW) problem, we need to allocate $m$ indivisible items to $n$ agents ($m\ge n$), with agent $i$ equipped with a utility function on the subsets of goods.
-The goal is to find a partition $S_1\cup S_2\cup \ldots S_n=[m]$ of the goods in order to maximize the geometric mean of the utilities, $\left(\prod_{i=1}^nu_i(S_i)\right)^{1/n}$.
-This problem is NP-hard already for additive utilities, that is, if $u_i(S)=\sum_{j\in S} v_{ij}$.
+In the Nash social welfare (NSW) problem, the objective is to allocate $m$ indivisible goods to $n$ agents ($m\ge n$).
+Each agent is equipped with a utility function over the subsets of goods.
+The goal is to find a partition $S_1\cup S_2\cup \ldots S_n=[m]$ of the goods in order to maximize the geometric mean of the agents' utilities, $\left(\prod_{i=1}^nu_i(S_i)\right)^{1/n}$.

+The NSW problem is NP-hard already for linear (additive) utilities, that is, if $u_i(S)=\sum_{j\in S} v_{ij}$ for each agent $i\in [n]$.
+Here, we focus on the constant factor approximability of the problem.

-The first constant factor approximation for this problem was given by Cole and Gkatzelis \cite{cole2015approximating}.
-Their approach was to first solve a continuous relaxation that corresponds to a divisible market problem, and round the fractional optimal solution.
-The natural relaxation is exactly the program \eqref{eq:Eisenberg} above with all $b_i=1$.
-For linear utilities, we can use the natural continuous extension $u_i(x)=\sum_{j\in S} v_{ij}x_{ij}$ of the additive utility function.
+The first constant factor approximation for this problem was given by Cole and Gkatzelis \cite{cole2015approximating} for the problem under linear utilities.
+Their approach solves a continuous relaxation that corresponds to a divisible market problem, and rounds an optimal fractional solution.
+Recall that a continuous utility function for agent $i$ is give by $u_i(x)=\sum_{j\in S} v_{ij}x_{ij}$.
+Then, the natural relaxation is exactly the program \eqref{eq:EG} with all $b_i=1$ and $e_j = 1$.
+In other words, the natural relaxation is a market equilibrium in the induced Fisher market.
 However, it is easy to see that this relaxation has an unbounded integrality gap.
-Cole and Gkatzelis \cite{cole2015approximating} introduced the notion of {\em spending restricted equilibrium} that we now define in a slightly more general form. \begin{definition} Suppose there are $n$ agents with demand systems $D_i(p,b_i)$ and fixed budgets $b\in \R^n_+$.
-Further, let us be given bounds $t\in (0,\infty)^m$.
-The prices $p\in\R^m$ and allocations $x^{(i)} \in D_i(p, b_i)$ form a \emph{Spending Restricted (SR)} equilibrium with respect to $t$, if $\sum_i x^{(i)}_j = \min \{1, t_j/p_j\}, \forall j\in[m]$. \end{definition} Note that the set of equilibria can be non-convex already for budget additive utilities as shown in~\cite{garg2018approximating}; see \ifEC Appendix\else Section\fi~\ref{section:BASPLC} for the definition of this class of utilities.
+To avoid this issue, Cole and Gkatzelis \cite{cole2015approximating} introduced the notion of {\em spending restricted equilibrium} that we now define in a slightly more general form.

-At given prices $p$, we let $a_j(p)=a_j = \min \{1, t_j/p_j\}$ denote the \emph{available amount} of good $j$.
-That is, the amount of money spent on good $j$ is bounded by $t_j$.
-By setting $t_j = \infty$ for all $j$, the above reduces to the standard definition of Fisher market equilibrium.